 Beets – Beets add minerals to the soil.
 The greens are very good for the compost.
 Plant with bush beans, Brassicas, corn, garlic, kohlrabi, leeks, lettuce, and mint.
 Add cut mint leaves as a mulch for beets.
 Avoid planting beets near pole beans.

 Borage – Excellent all around companion plant.
-Borage deters tomato hornworm and cabbage worms, and is particularly good planted near tomatoes and strawberries.
-Very attractive to pollinators, so plant it around squash, melons, and cucumbers for improved pollination.
+Borage deters tomato hornworm and cabbage moth caterpillars, and is particularly good planted near tomatoes and strawberries.
+Borage is very attractive to pollinators, so plant it around squash, melons, and cucumbers for improved pollination.
 It's also excellent for the soil and compost.
 Borage is deer-proof.

 Brassicas (broccoli, Brussels sprouts, cabbage, cauliflower, collards, kale, kohlrabi, turnip) – All benefit from chamomile, dill, mint, rosemary, and sage.
 Avoid planting near eggplants, peppers, potatoes, or tomatoes.

 Buckwheat – Fixes calcium in the soil, and makes an exceptionally good green manure plant.
 Buckwheat absorbs nutrients that are not available to other plants, and can then be composted or tilled under, releasing those nutrients in accessible forms.
-Flowers are attractive to pollinators as well as beneficial predatory insects: hover flies, pirate bugs, tachinid flies, and ladybird beetles.
+Buchwheat flowers are attractive to pollinators as well as beneficial predatory insects: hover flies, pirate bugs, tachinid flies, and ladybird beetles.
 It provides shelter for ground beetles.

-Calendula – Repels a number of bad nematodes in the soil, but may attract slugs.
-Plant with tomatoes and asparagus.
+Calendula – Repels a number of unwanted soil nematodes and asparagus beetles, but may attract slugs.
+Plant Calendula with tomatoes and asparagus.
 Calendula attracts a wide range of pollinators because it provides nectar over the whole growing season.

 Carrots – Plant with beans, Brassicas, chives, leeks, lettuce, onions, peas, peppers, pole beans, radish, rosemary, sage, and tomatoes.
 Avoid planting with dill, parsnips, and potatoes.
 Carrots planted near tomatoes may have stunted roots, but will have exceptional flavour.
 Chives also benefit carrots.

-Catnip – Attracts pollinators (and cats!), but repels aphids, flea beetles, Japanese beetles, ants, weevils, and squash bugs.
+Catnip – Attracts pollinators (and cats!), and parasitic wasps.
+Catnip repels aphids, asparagus beetles, Colorado potato beetles, and squash bugs.

 Celery – Good partner for beans, Brassicas, cucumber, garlic, leek, lettuce, onion, and tomatoes.

-Chamomile – Attracts hoverflies and wasps.
+Chamomile – Attracts hoverflies and parasitic wasps.
 Plant near onions to improve their flavour.